 Base Skill: 25% + (2 x Charisma)

-Optional traits describe your character in more detail.
+Optional traits describe the player character in more detail.
 All traits will have positive and negative effects.
-You may choose up to two traits during creation.
+Players may choose up to two traits during creation.

 |Trait and Image||Description|

 Violent death animations, affects the ending of the game.

 Gain +2 strength at the cost of -2 action points.

 Recovers faster from addiction, but also increases the chance of becoming an addict.

 +2 healing rate, poison and radiation resistances start at 0%.

 Eliminates the ability to make aimed shots, but firing a weapon costs 1 action point less.